DIY Vs. Pro Air Duct Cleaning: Why Going The Cheap Route Can Cost You More

 We know the drill.
 You get a weird feeling about your air quality, you pull out your phone, and you search for “AC duct cleaning near me” or “affordable air duct cleaning.”
 A dozen options pop up.
 How do you choose?

-Here’s our two cents, from years in the trenches with Airwayz Air Duct and Insulation in Palm Coast, Florida.
+Here’s our two cents, from years in the trenches with Airwayz Air Duct Services in Palm Coast, Florida.
 The cost should never be the only factor.
 The price often reflects the equipment and the thoroughness.
 Some companies will run a cheap brush through your vents and call it a day.
 We use powerful truck-mounted vacuum units and agitation tools that actually remove the debris, rather than just redistributing it.

 Affordable should mean fair value for a comprehensive service, not the cheapest possible option that leaves the job half-done.
 We’ve built our reputation here in Flagler County and beyond by doing the job right the first time.
 We give you a clear, upfront quote because we believe in honesty—no hidden fees, no scare tactics.
 We want to be your nearest trusted expert, not just the nearest phone number in a search result.